xxks-kkk/KV-store/README.md

 - To expedite testing, we can redirect test script from stdin to the master program by typing "python master.py < {PATH\_TO\_TEST\_SCRIPT}".

 **NOTE:**
-- You can always kill all the servers by running `python master.py < tests/command-cleanUpServers.txt`
+- You can always kill all the servers by running `python master.py < tests/command-cleanUpServers.txt`.
-- You can clean up code base by running `make clean`
+- You can clean up code base by running `make clean`.
+- To test out the *Single* machine environment, run `make single` before the test.
+This will setup "config.py" to the single machine test environment.
+- To test out the *Multiple* machines environment, run `make multiple` before the test.
+This will setup "config.py" to the multiple machines test environment.

 ## Authors (listed in alphabetical order of last name)